lawrennd/old_talks/_data-science/includes/breadth-or-depth.md

 * As we measure more, we understand less}

-\notes{The first paradox is the paradox of measurement in the data society.
-We are now able to quantify to a greater and greater degree the actions of individuals in society, and this might lead us to believe that social science, politics, economics are becoming quantifiable.
+\notes{We are now able to quantify to a greater and greater degree the actions of individuals in society, and this might lead us to believe that social science, politics, economics are becoming quantifiable.
 We are able to get a far richer characterization of the world around us.
 Paradoxically it seems that as we measure more, we understand less.}

 \newslide{What?}